Frequently Asked Questions

 Q. I am a parent/guest and my student and my student is staying overnight.
 Are there overnight accommodations available for parents/guests as well?

-A. Yes.
+A. Accommodations can be made through Fresno State Student Housing.
+These reservations are completely separate from Dog Days and any guests spending the night will be in separate building.
 Please click here to fill out the form.
 Please note: students and their guests are staying in different residence halls for the duration of their stay.
-There will be no evening programming for parents and guests and guests are not permitted in the residence hall that Dog Days will be utilizing.
+There will be no evening programming for families and guests are not permitted in the residence hall that Dog Days will be utilizing.

 Q. I am registered for the two-day orientation session.
 Can I leave the orientation session during the evening and come back?

 A. No. All students attending the two-day orientation session MUST stay on-campus for the entirety of the two-day session.
 For Rules & Regulations of the overnight session, please click here.

 Q. How do I make a reservation for Dog Days?